up42/up42-py/docs/structure.md

 ## Object Initialization

-If a workflow etc. already exists on UP42, you can **initialize** and access it directly using its `id`:
+If a workflow etc. already exists on UP42, you can also **initialize** and access it directly using its `id`:

 !!! example "Initialize Object"
     === "Project"